ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 Please note that all communications with a SaaS SAP service, such as the SAP Business Technology Platform (SAP BTP) or SAP Analytics Cloud (SAC), are considered outside the scope of SecNumCloud.

 ANSSI requires that the same hardware host must be used for services within the same trusted zone.
-This means that you cannot use the same host to run a service in the DMZ and an internal service such as your SAP environment.
+This means that you cannot use the same host to run a service in the DMZ and your trusted service, as your SAP HANA databases.

 It's important to regularly review and test your security measures to ensure that they are effective and up-to-date.
 We recommend performing regular vulnerability assessments and penetration testing, as well as conducting regular audits of your network and system configurations to ensure compliance with ANSSI requirements and best practices.

-### SAP HANA database
+### 2 - SAP HANA database

-We advise to take consideration of the [SAP Note 2161991](https://me.sap.com/notes/2161991), especially chapter 2 and 3, the [SAP Note 2015392](https://me.sap.com/notes/2015392), and the [SAP Help Portal](https://wiki.scn.sap.com/wiki/pages/viewpage.action?pageId=517013587), to set a compliant configuration between SAP and virtual machines.
+We advise to take consideration of the [SAP Note 2161991](https://me.sap.com/notes/2161991), especially chapter 2 and 3, the [SAP Note 2015392](https://me.sap.com/notes/2015392), the [SAP Note 2937606](https://me.sap.com/notes/2937606) as well as the [SAP Note 3102813](https://me.sap.com/notes/3102813), to set a compliant configuration between SAP and virtual machines.

 For virtualised SAP environments, it is essential to ensure that the NUMA (Non-Uniform Memory Access) sharing is configured appropriately.
 Failure to do so can result in poor performance and system instability.
 For more information on NUMA sharing and how to configure it properly, please refer to the [SAP Help Portal](https://wiki.scn.sap.com/wiki/display/VIRTUALIZATION/SAP+HANA+on+VMware+vSphere) and [SAP Note 2470289](https://me.sap.com/notes/2470289).